Questions and Answers - Public School Accreditation

 Does NEASC accredit the professional program at my institution?

 NEASC accredits institutions as a whole.
 Therefore, if the institution is accredited by NEASC, then that status encompasses the entire institution.
-For information about whether the program has specialized (or programmatic) accreditation, consult the institution or the accreditor in that field.
+For information about whether a program at a technical or career school/center has specialized (or programmatic) accreditation, consult the institution or the accreditor in that field.

 Can an online school obtain NEASC accreditation?